RA22229736-5/uniked/README.md

 - 👋 Hi, I’m @uniked
 - 👀 I’m interested in tech
 - 🌱 I’m currently learning web system tech
-- 💞️ I’m looking to collaborate on voluntier in IT
+- 💞️ I’m looking to collaborate as an IT volunteer at any institution.
-- 📫 How to reach me ...
+- 📫 How to reach me [...](https://www.linkedin.com/in/kedma-costa/)

 <!---
 uniked/uniked is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.